An early version of the Cavaliers circa 1962. L to R Doug van Riper / Klaas Craats / Ed Sehn / Ole Johnson.

 My Little Red Book (audio)

-This is an October 1965 calendar that recorded the booking schedule of the Chat TV Cavaliers.
-Of mild interest is the rather unusual Monday October 11 Thanksgiving Day booking.
+This is an February 1965 calendar that recorded the booking schedule of the Chat TV Cavaliers.
+In addition to working most weekends (for big money!!) the band would also play an occasional Monday date on long weekends like Victoria Day or Thanksgiving .
 In those days entertainment was forbidden on Sunday but you could start at 12:01AM on Monday.
-This dance would have started at 12:01AM and likely went until about 4:00AM, which was a very common practice on long weekends, especially in the resorts like Waterton Park and Cypress Park.
-One has to wonder what would make a hundred people want to come out to a dance that started at midnight in a town like Bassano.
-The band made $51.00 before expenses, which was a decent night’s work!!
+A dance would have started at 12:01AM and likely went until about 4:00AM, which was a very common practice on long weekends, especially in the resorts like Waterton Park and Cypress Park but could also include smaller towns like Brooks or Bassano.
+One has to wonder what would make a hundred people want to come out to a dance that started at midnight in a sleepy little town like Bassano.
+The band on one of those Thanksgiving weekend midnight dates in Bassano in 1965 made $51.00 before expenses, which was a decent night’s work!!

 Ed Sehn in 1966. ( See Ed Sehn- Roy Vossler- Wally Vossler) After the Cavaliers Ed continued to be very active in the Medicine Hat music scene.
 While going to school in Edmonton he played with various groups there and , on his return to Medicine Hat he picked up playing again and continues to do so today.